Registration (for UTC 2020, Sun. May 31)

 BRIEFING AND BIB PICK-UP

-Payment & bib pick-up and briefing TBD soon.
+UTC 2020 Payment, bib pick-up and briefing: Venue, date & time TBD soon.
 Stay tuned!

 Course start times: The UTC75 start time is 3am.
 The UTC45 start time is 8am.
 The UTC25 start time is 10am.
 All participants must be present at the start line at least 40 minutes before their race start time.